Criteria | Conditions & Duration | Dependents | Processing Time | Cost | FAQ

 To check the Government visa application charge please access https://www.homeaffairs.gov.au/Trav/Visa/Fees

-Once a Subclass 820 or Subclass 309 visa is submitted, the applicant will need to wait for a case officer to be allocated for finalization.
+Once a Subclass 820 or Subclass 309 visa is submitted, the applicant will need to wait for a case officer to be allocated for finalisation.

 Once the Subclass 820 or Subclass 309 visa is granted, the visa holder is entitled to stay in Australia with multiple entry facilities until a permanent visa is granted.

-Subclass 820 and/or Subclass 309 visa holders would be eligible to submit their second stage partner visa application towards their permanent residency from 2 years since they submit their provisional partner visa.
+Subclass 820 and Subclass 309 visa holders are eligible to submit their second stage partner visa application towards their permanent residency from 2 years after they submitted their provisional partner visa.

 Eligibility is the most important step in determining whether a person may meet the legal criteria for a visa application and one consultation could save you money.